Zaubererjackl witch trials: Executions

 139 people were executed as the followers of Jackl in this trial; 39 were children (between 10 and 14 years old), 53 were teenagers and young adults (between 15 and 21), 21 of unknown age; 113 were of male gender; everyone except two were beggars.
 The youngest was Hannerl, 10 years old, and the oldest was Margarethe Reinberg, 80 years old.
 109 were executed during 1681.
-They were tortured and burned; some of them alive, others after having been hanged or decapitated - some of them after having had their hands cut off and marked with burning iron.
+They were tortured and burned; some of them alive, others after having been hanged or decapitated - some of them after having had their hands cut off and chests branded with burning irons.
+Many executions took place at Moosham Castle.

+In popular media

+Danish Heavy Metal band Mercyful Fate released a single, "The Jackal of Salzburg", in 2022.
+The lyrics tell the story of the witch trials.